cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 // on this chain must be reverted before sending back the error acknowledgement
 // to ensure atomic packet forwarding function revertInFlightChanges(sentPacket: Packet, receivedPacket: Packet) {
-  forwardingAddress = channelForwardingAddress[receivedPacket.destChannel]
+  forwardingAddress = channelForwardingAddress[receivedPacket.destChannelId]
-  reverseEscrow = channelEscrowAddresses[receivedPacket.destChannel]
+  reverseEscrow = channelEscrowAddresses[receivedPacket.destChannelId]

   // the token on our chain is the token in the sentPacket for token in sentPacket.tokens {